DylanLRPollock/Monkey-Head-Project/README.md

 A: Yes.
 The software is released under the GPL-3.0 license, which allows commercial and non-commercial use as long as the license terms are respected.

+**Q: Where can I find more documentation?**
+A: Extensive guides live in the `docs/` directory and in [docs/README.md](docs/README.md).

+**Q: How do I contribute or ask questions?**
+A: Join the GitHub discussions or open an issue to share feedback and contributions.

 ## 🛠️ Troubleshooting

 If the application fails to start, try the following steps: